Welcome to MCExtensions!

 blockPos.y -= 1;

-This example places a block one unit below the player using a valid MCPos.
+This places a block directly under the player using a MCPos.

 MCWorld

-MCWorld represents a specific world on the Minecraft server.
-It's commonly used when dealing with positions (MCPos), or for interacting with world-level data like time.
+MCWorld represents a specific dimension or world on the server.
+It's used alongside MCPos for positioning, or when you need to control world-level properties like time.

 Predefined Worlds